 Similar to the appeal process for probation or disqualification, a request for reinstatement due to extenuating circumstances must meet the conditions indicated above for that process.
 The petition is submitted along with evidence of the circumstances and their role in the decline in scholastic performance.
-The college Associate Dean approves or denies the reinstatement, and the student is informed of the decision on MySJSU.
+After securing the requisite signatures, the form is submitted to the Associate Dean of Graduate Studies & Research for a final decision.